nprapps/interactive-template/readme.rst

 -  ``json`` - Load JSON files onto ``grunt.data.json``
 -  ``less`` - Compile LESS files into CSS
 -  ``publish`` - Push files to S3 or other endpoints
--  ``sheets`` - Download data from Google Sheets and save as JSON files
+-  ``sheets`` - Download data from Google Sheets and save them as JSON files
 -  ``static`` - Run all generation tasks, but do not start the watches or dev server
 -  ``sync`` - Synchronize gitignored assets in ``src/assets/synced`` with the S3 bucket
 -  ``systemd`` - Generate a SystemD service file for running the build process automatically